StephenDsouza90/kambi-home-task/README.md

 ## Implementation of the task

 The app is written in Python Programming Language and the API is built using FastAPI.
-This app is also written with asynchronous coding using async/await keywords.
+This app is also written with asynchronous coding using AsyncIO framework.

 ### API and Executables

 The `/ls` route accepts JSON structure data as a payload.
 The route is mapped to function which will execute a command in a terminal.
-However, the result will not be printed in the terminal but rather saved in a variable so that the response can be sent back to the user.
+This will call the ls command, parse the output and return it back to the client in JSON format.

-The JSON structure contains two keys:
+The input JSON structure contains two keys:
-- parameter: where a user can provides commands such as `ls`or `ls -l`or any other valid `ls`parameter.
+- parameter: where a user can provides commands such as `-l`, `-alh` or any other valid `ls`parameter.
 - directory: where a user specifies a directory for which they want the list of files.
 If no directory is provided then a default directory is used.

 A response with the result will be sent to the user.
 If in case there are any errors then a custom message will be sent to the user.

 ### Blocking Call

 To simulate a blocking call, the `time.sleep()` is used.
-Any function that calls the `blocking_call()`, that process will sleep for 5 seconds.
-The `blocking_call()` itself is an asynchronous function which mean it will pass on control to any other function while the `blocking_call()` function is sleeping.
+Any function that calls the `blocking_call()` will execute the `sleep()` command, but AsyncIO event loop will recognize it and switch context to another thread to continue taking on new requests.
+The `blocking_call()` is made an asynchronous by setting the async keyword to the function which mean it will pass on control to any other function upon the blocking call to not block the process.

-In order to simulate a non-blocking call, the `asyncio.sleep()` can be used.
-More information can be found [here](https://stackoverflow.com/questions/56729764/python-3-7-asyncio-sleep-and-time-sleep)
+Alternatively, one could also use `asyncio.sleep()` instead.

 ### Graceful Shutdown

-To shutdown the server in a graceful way, the `kill` command can be used from another terminal.
-The `kill` command sends the specified signal to the specified processes or process groups.
+To shutdown the server in a graceful way, the `kill` command can be used.
+The `kill` command can send the TERM or 15 signal to the process telling the application it needs to prepare to shutdown.
 In this app, the `process_id` is saved in the app.pid file when the server is running.

 To kill the process, run the following command: